 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Proper, Winged, Embattled, Point upwards, Armed, Vambraced, Azure, Flag, Boa, Bobor, Jan, Arm, Overall, Wreath, Beaver, Upon (wreath), Crest, Swallow-tail, Ogee, Crowned, Party per fess, Created, Patriarchal cross, Cross couped, Quarterly, Four, Outlined in sable, Dexter, Doubled, Erect, Coat of arms, Sword, Personal, Hilted, Gules, Double queued, Illuminated, Interpreted, Langued, Motto, Lion, Or, Paw, Leather, Argent, Rampant, Grasping, Freehand, Three and One.
+Watercolor, Proper, Winged, Embattled, Point upwards, Pointed, Armed, Vambraced, Erased, Azure, Flag, Boa, Bobor, Jan, Bordure, Arm, Overall, Wreath, Head, Crest, Ogee, Created, Quarterly, Outlined in sable, Dexter, Two, Erect, Coat of arms, Sword, Personal, Hilted, Gules, Double queued, Illuminated, Interpreted, Langued, Motto, Lion, Eight, Or, Paw, Leather, Argent, Rampant, Religious, Sable, Grasping, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,